 A thick and warm casual parka, the Mountain Hardwear Downtown Coat is an ideal layer for a lady looking to stay warm in style.
-It has slightly higher quality down and weighs a bit less overall than our Editors' Choice winner, the Canada Goose Kensington Parka.
 Overall we prefer the fit, cut, and look of the Kensington over the Downtown Coat, but it does have some commendable features, such as an internal pull-cord to adjust the fit around the waist, a detachable hood with a removable fur lining, a high pile interior fleece backing, and the newest version features hydrophobic down.
 Due to its style and weight, it is not a technical winter jacket but one that is best suited to casual, general use.
 If you are looking for something burlier to keep you warm at belays, check out the Rab Neutrino Endurance - Women's, which has additional wind and water resistance and can pack into a stuff sack.

 Cons: Baggy fit, heavy